Deja Vu Tour

-Officially named as "The Hits Tour" during 2014 (as in 2012–2013) and later renamed as "Deja Vu Tour" in 2015, is a series of concerts performed by Mexican artist Luis Miguel to perform a brand new setlist consisting of his earliest hits (80's and 90's) as well as his most recent hits included in productions such as México En La Piel (2004) and Luis Miguel (2010).
+The Deja Vu Tour, previously named as The Hits Tour during 2014 (as in 2012–2013), is a series of concerts performed by Mexican artist Luis Miguel to perform a brand new setlist consisting of his earliest hits (80's and 90's) as well as his most recent hits included in productions such as México En La Piel (2004) and Luis Miguel (2010).
 Even though, in 2014 the USA Tour advertising mentioned it as "Tour 2014" and the Sudamerican advertising as "The Show" these were not the tour official names.
 Along with the tour start date (September 12, 2014) the single "Deja Vu" came out, it can be inferred that this is the reason why the tour was renamed as "Deja Vu".

 History

 This tour began in Las Vegas with four concerts as part of the celebration of the proclamation of independence of Mexico.
 He appeared in the following cities: Phoenix, San Diego, Inglewood and Oakland for a total of nine concerts in United States.
 Then travels to Mexico to present themselves for first time in the "Palenque" of Guadalajara with four shows.

 In October returns to Chile (Santiago and Viña del Mar), Argentina (Buenos Aires, Rosario, Córdoba, Mendoza, Tucumán and Posadas) and Paraguay for a total of 16 presentations.
 In January 2015 begins its season of concerts in Mexico.